Call us 203-307-5500

 At Strong Start, quiet time is a core part of our preschool classrooms for children who have outgrown naps.
 It gives their brains a chance to decompress after a stimulating morning of project-based learning.

-4. Protect the Afternoon Routine
+4. Keep Your Afternoon Routine Consistent

-5. Allow Occasional Naps
+5. Be Flexible with Occasional “Catch-Up” Naps

-A quality childcare program should:
+A quality early childhood education program should:

 • Follow the child’s lead.
 Not every 3-year-old needs a nap, and not every 4-year-old is ready to skip one.
 Programs that force all children to sleep for the same duration regardless of age or individual needs are ignoring basic developmental science.